 The following subset of vSAN policies can be configured by the user on the SDDC vSAN cluster:

-Storage provided from an EC2 based virtual storage array to a VMware Cloud on AWS guest OS is ideal for a variety of use cases including; test and development, elasticity for big data workloads and user/home directories.
+In addition to the ability to mount an external NFS datastore to a vSphere cluster in your SDDC, you can also directly add external storage to a virtual machine, running on VMware Cloud on AWS.
+Storage provided from an EC2 based virtual storage array to a VMware Cloud on AWS guest OS is ideal for a variety of use cases, including: test and development, elasticity for big data workloads and user/home directories.
 Both block and file protocols are supported.
-Note that access to external storage is only available from the VMware Cloud on AWS guest operating system.
-VMware Cloud on AWS cluster datastore access to external storage is not supported.

-VMware Cloud on AWS supports a variety of AWS EC2 based virtual storage arrays and general purpose operating systems that export storage volumes or LUNs.
+VMware Cloud on AWS now supports external NFS datastores such as the VMware-managed – Cloud Flex Storage, and AWS managed – Amazon FSx for NetAPP ONTAP to extend storage capacity without adding additional hosts.
+VMware Cloud on AWS can also support a variety of AWS EC2 based virtual storage arrays and general-purpose operating systems that export storage volumes or LUNs.
 Our storage partners will independently test and provide documentation for their respective solutions.

 Deduplication removes redundant data blocks, whereas compression removes additional redundant data within each data block.
 These techniques work together to reduce the amount of physical storage required to store the data.
 VMware vSAN applies deduplication followed by compression as it moves data from the cache tier to the capacity tier.